uwplse/cheerios/README.md

 extraction for serialization functions must be adjusted accordingly.
 Several files with such extraction directives for serialization can be found in the `extraction` directory.

-To install the runtime library via OPAM, make sure the `distributedcomponents-dev` repo has been added as above and use the following command:
+To install the runtime library via OPAM, use the following commands:
 ```
+opam repo add distributedcomponents-dev http://opam-dev.distributedcomponents.net
 opam install cheerios-runtime
 ```